peterddrummond/xspde_matlab/doc/source/interactive.rst

     \left\langle \zeta(t)\zeta^{*}(t^\prime)\right\rangle =2\delta\left(t-t^\prime\right).

 Here the coefficient :math:`b` describes the quantum noise of the laser, and is inversely proportional to the equilibrium photon number.
 An xSPDE script in Matlab is given below, for the case of :math:`b=0.01`, with an output graph in :numref:`fig-laser`.
+Note the use of the clear command here to clean up the Matlab workspace before the start.

 ::

+    clear
     in.noises = 2;
     in.observe = @(a,r) abs(a)^2;
     in.olabels = '|a|^2';